 Conclusion

-Steering systems are a vital component of any vehicle, ensuring precise control and maneuverability.
+Steering systems are a vital component of any vehicle, ensuring precise control and manoeuvrability.
 In this article, we explored types of steering systems: rack and pinion, recirculating ball, warm and sector, cam and roller, hydraulic power steering, electric power steering and Electro-hydraulic power steering.
 Each system has its own set of advantages and disadvantages, catering to different vehicle types and driving preferences.
 By understanding the inner workings of these systems, we can appreciate the engineering behind smooth and responsive steering.

 FAQs